NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Pakano (Level 12).md

 abilities_mid:
   - name: ""
   - name: "Death Throes"
-    desc: " (cold,primal) When a frost worm dies, it explodes in a @Template[burst|distance:100] of searing cold blood.
+    desc: " (cold,primal) When a frost worm dies, it explodes in a 100-foot burst of searing cold blood.
 All creatures and objects in range take 10d8 cold damage (DC 29 Reflex check save)."

   - name: "Human Cunning"
     desc: "  Pakano's allies are unaffected by his worm chill aura and Worm Trill, and his Freezing Blood affects random enemies instead of random creatures.
 His Death Throes, however, still affect all creatures and objects in a 100-foot burst."